What is a Cesarean Delivery?

-There are times when a pregnant women will not be able to give birth to a baby vaginally.
+Most of the time a pregnant women will be able to give birth to a baby vaginally.
+In the United States, about 1 in 3 babies are being born by Cesarean Section (C-Section).
+This number has remained stable since for the last decade.
+A cesarean section is an operative delivery done by cutting through the mother's abdomen and uterus and delivering the baby through the incision.
+About 1 in 3 cesareans are done as "repeat cesareans" which are C-sections done in women who previously had a cesarean.
 When vaginal births are too risky or the birth must happen very quickly, a cesarean section, or c-section, is chosen by the obstetrician for the safety of both baby and mom.

 About 80% of cesarean sections are done for one of the following four reasons: